smoketurner/notification/README.md

 -----
 The Notification service provides RESTful URLs when creating, retrieving and deleting notifications.
 All of the API paths are in the form of `/v1/notifications/<username>`.
 In the following examples, we'll be using `test` as the username.

+API documentation is also available via [Swagger](http://swagger.io) at `http://localhost:8080/swagger`.

 ### Creating a notification

 To create a notification, you can execute a `POST` request to the API endpoint specifying `category` and `message` fields (both are required).